swyxio/awesome-dev-podcasts/README.md

 - **Partially Derivative**: dead data science podcast by Chris and Vidya
 - **Product Hunt**: produc thunt podcast
 - **The Web Ahead**: by Jen Simmons

+# TODO: Recommended but havent listened

+- **[Soft Skills Engineering](https://softskills.audio/)**: "Soft Skills Engineering is a weekly advice podcast for software developers.
+We answer questions about all the stuff you didn't realize you needed to know about being an engineer"